 Please note that mail service for campus residents ends at the close of the academic year.
 Read more...

-Residents can expect mail delivery by 5:00 pm, Monday through Saturday.
+Residents can expect mail delivery in the evenings, Monday through Saturday.
 Mail is not delivered on Sundays, holidays or during break periods.

 Note that you will need to change your address with your important places of business each academic year (and for the summer if you attend Summer School.)